ThomasKierski/Acoustic-Angiography-Classification/README.md

 ## Requirements

 The file requirements.txt lists the Python packages (and specific versions) required to run the scripts defined below.
+The simplest way to get up and running is to start with the [MONAI docker image](https://docs.monai.io/en/latest/installation.html#from-dockerhub) or the [PyTorch NGC image](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) and install any missing requirements using `pip`.

 Accompanying data can be found in the following Zenodo repository: (Zenodo DOI link will be added once available)